Inspired by the U.S. Virgin Islands

 I tried to find as authentic of a recipe as I could find, but ended up using leftover catfish instead of buying snapper or tilapia.
 It still turned out pretty good!
 I’ve never been a huge fan of polenta, but paired with fish and veggies, it was a nice meal and very filling!
 The only reason I say this wasn’t my favorite is because I’m not the biggest fan of cooked tomatoes, and I didn’t really like them with fish.
 But that’s just me!
 I haven’t had a ton of experience making or eating fish in different ways, so I’m glad I at least tried it!

-These are meant to represent the U.S. Virgin Islands’ “johnny cakes,” but they’re made different than the johnny cakes known on the continent, and fry bread is found in such a variety of different cultures and made so many different ways that I hesitate to give them anything but a very generic name.
+These are meant to represent the U.S. Virgin Islands’ “johnny cakes,” but they’re made different than the johnny cakes known on the continent, and fry bread is found in such a variety of different cultures.

 Fry bread is a common food throughout the Americas.
 Every region seems to have their own methods and additions, but this recipe was made with a very basic dough made up of flour, baking soda, sugar, butter, and water.
 I essentially pan-fried them, but they’re also commonly deep-fried, and can be made with buttermilk or coconut milk or cornmeal or stuffed with cheese and meat.
 It’s up to you!